 Just as current trends for bookshelf wallpaper, carefully ‘curated’ boutique hotel book shelves, bibliotherapists at the School of Life and the swing of a Daunt Bookshop bag show; books have cultural capital and cachet.

-But beware books can also form a slight and satire.
+But beware: books can also inform slight and satire.
 Hogarth was a master of inserting literary references to formulate his moral critique.
 His self-styled modern moral subjects unanimously contained snippets of text.
 Across these works specific texts are included to fulfill the artist’s aims to create works which would, ‘both entertain and improve the mind, bid fair to be of the greatest utility’.

-In Harlot’s Progress (1732) Expires while the Doctors are Disputing a loose leaf advertising an ‘anodyne necklace’ surrounded by smashed porcelain references the misguided yet popular quackery of the time.
+In the plate Expires while the Doctors are Disputing from the series A Harlot’s Progress (1732), a loose leaf advertising an ‘anodyne necklace’ surrounded by smashed porcelain references the misguided yet popular quackery of the time.
 Throughout the Rake’s Progress we see open books being read or surreptitiously placed in the far right corners of the series.

 Deeds are on show in The Young Heir taking Possession, the personalised sheet music with the initials F. H. in The Rake’s Levee leads us to understand that this is Frederick Handel whilst the wedding vows sitting opened out in the vicar’s hands in plate five point to the Rake’s entirely pragmatic investment in his union with a unsavoury heiress.